awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig-blockdev-template.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Iops`  <a name="cfn-as-launchconfig-blockdev-template-iops"></a>
 The number of I/O operations per second \(IOPS\) to provision for the volume\.
-The maximum ratio of IOPS to volume size \(in GiB\) is 50:1\.
+The maximum ratio of IOPS to volume size \(in GiB\) is 50:1, so for 5,000 provisioned IOPS, you need at least 100 GiB storage on the volume\.
 For more information, see [Amazon EBS Volume Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 If the volume type is `io1`, this property is required\. \(Not used with `standard`, `gp2`, `st1`, or `sc1` volumes\.\)
 *Required*: Conditional
 *Type*: Integer